Which city is cheaper, Austin or Chattanooga?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Austin and Chattanooga are popular destinations to visit in the summer with plenty of activities.
+Many travelers come to Chattanooga for the hiking and the family-friendly experiences.
 Also, many visitors come to Austin in the summer for the hiking, the city activities, the music scene, and the family-friendly experiences.

 In the summer, Chattanooga is cooler than Austin.
-Typically, the summer temperatures in Chattanooga in July are around 81°F (27°C), and Austin is about 87°F (30°C).
+Typically, the summer temperatures in Chattanooga in July average around 81°F (27°C), and Austin averages at about 87°F (30°C).

 It's quite sunny in Austin.
 The sun comes out a lot this time of the year in Chattanooga.
 Chattanooga usually receives less sunshine than Austin during summer.
 Chattanooga gets 265 hours of sunny skies, while Austin receives 318 hours of full sun in the summer.